 As discussed above, the UK Government's Covid-19 control measures, and particularly the restrictions on public gatherings, has had an impact on the charity.
-The main impact has been the inability to hold any gatherings, including Sunday services and large conferences.
-The main risk to the charity from this action is the financial risk of lower than expected donation income.
-This risk is amplified by the general economic conditions within the UK, and the possible increase in unemployment and loss of income within the general population.
+The main impact was the inability to hold any gatherings, including Sunday services and large conferences, until mid 2021.
+The main risk to the charity from this action was the financial risk of lower than expected donation income.
+This risk is amplified by the general economic conditions within the UK, inflation levels and loss of income within the general population.

-In response to this risk, the charity is taking the following steps:
+In response to this risk, the charity took and in 2022 continues to take the following steps:

-- Reviewing and reducing all expenditure to essential items only - · Liaising with venue suppliers for postponement and / or refund of prepaid costs and contracted liabilities - Accessing the UK Government's Job Retention Scheme for employees who have been placed on furlough where roles are not required under control measures - Continuing to offer opportunities to donate to unrestricted and restricted funds through online services, including the promotion of electronic methods for donations and regularly communicating to church congregation on activities. - Detailed planning and financial forecasting for 2021 and beyond, including understand the capacity of reserves, cash position and options to reduce future costs
+- · Reviewing and reducing all expenditure to essential items only - Liaising with venue suppliers for postponement and / or refund of prepaid costs and contracted liabilities - Continuing to offer opportunities to donate to unrestricted and restricted funds through online services, including the promotion of electronic methods for donations and regularly communicating to church congregation on activities. - Detailed planning and financial forecasting for 2022 and beyond, including understand the capacity of reserves, cash position and options to reduce future costs.

-The cash reserves are adequate to settle liabilities as they fall due.
+The financial investment required in 2021 and the preparation for property acquisition meant cash reserves were utilised in part in the year.
+At the end of the year cash reserves remain adequate to settle liabilities as they fall due.
 The trustees have considered the period of at least 12 months from signing these accounts.

-Given the charity's current cash reserves, and ability to reduce costs, the trustees' are of the opinion that the charity can continue as a going concern.
+Given the charity's current ability to reduce costs and respond to income levels and its retention of cash reserves, the trustees' are of the opinion that the charity can continue as a going concern.